1922 United Kingdom general election in Scotland

-A general election was held in the United Kingdom on 15 November 1922.
-Of the 74 seats representing Scotland, 71 seats represented burgh and county constituencies contested under the first past the post electoral system, and 3 represented the Combined Scottish Universities multi-member University constituency, which used the Single Transferable Vote (STV) method.
-As voters in university constituencies voted under a different system, and in addition to their territorial vote, the results are compiled separately.
+On Wednesday 15 November 1922, the 1922 United Kingdom general election was held in Scotland, to elect all 615 members of the House of Commons, with 74 seats being in Scotland.
+71 seats represented burgh and county constituencies contested under the first past the post electoral system, and three represented the Combined Scottish Universities multi-member University constituency, which used the Single Transferable Vote (STV) method.